 “We need to turn everything upside-down to get it right-side-up to get from inadequate to extraordinary.” — Fred Kent, PPS

-Project for Public Spaces (PPS) is pleased to announce that Placemaking Week 2017 will take place on October 11-14, 2017 in Amsterdam.
+Project for Public Spaces (PPS) and partners STIPO, the City at Eye Level, Pakhuis de Zwijger and Placemaking Plus, are pleased to announce that Placemaking Week 2017 will take place on October 11-14, 2017 in Amsterdam.
 The aim of Placemaking Week 2017 is to bring together activists, practitioners and city makers from all over the world to share the stories, projects, and innovations that are making placemaking one of the most critical movements of the 21st century.

 From Mumbai to Seoul to Sydney, we have seen Placemaking become a powerful force shaping cities around the world, providing communities with the capacity to unify, advance and undertake bigger challenges.
 It has become a global movement, connecting grassroots efforts with experts and leaders to create systemic change.
 Give us your big ideas: we want to hear how placemaking can help address local and global challenges.
 Help us take Placemaking to the next level of impact!